Locally normal subgroups of totally disconnected groups. Part I: General theory: Restrictions on the group topology

-Remark that, in general, a compact subgroup of a \tdlc group that is commensurate to a locally normal subgroup need not itself be locally normal.
+In general, a compact subgroup of a \tdlc group that is commensurate with a locally normal subgroup need not itself be locally normal.
 For example, if $G$ has trivial quasi-centre, then the only finite locally normal subgroup is the trivial one, but $G$ may still have non-trivial finite subgroups.
 Proposition~\ref{prop:ContinuousBrac} leads to an interesting criterion for compact subgroups to be locally normal.